Listed here are terms related to water bodies such as lakes, rivers, and oceans.

 Mouth

-The place where a river flows into another body of water.
+A mouth is the place where a river flows into another body of water.

 Peninsula

-A piece of land with water on three sides.
+A peninsula is a piece of land with water on three sides.
 The word peninsula is derived from Latin and means almost an island.
-The narrow neck of land that joins a peninsula to the mainland is called an isthmus.

 Pond